top of page

 And then rode south for a beautiful drive to Plymouth.

 I gotta get to bed.
-The next two days are TOUGH.
+The next two days will be TOUGH.
 Tomorrow we ride what locals call “Hell’s Canyon” about 75 miles and 10,000 feet of elevation gain.
 Then 93 miles on Wednesday.
 Yikes!
 An early exam tomorrow.
 Wish me luck!

 Recent Posts